lee-lindley/plsql_utilities/README.md

 NOTE: Requires Oracle version 18c or higher

+This tool converts CSV records into Oracle columns.

 Given a set of rows containing CSV strings, or a CLOB containing multiple lines of CSV strings, split the records into component column values and return a resultset that appears as if it was read from a table in your schema (or a table to which you have SELECT priv).
-We provide a Polymorphic Table Function for your use to achieve this.
+A Polymorphic Table Function is employed to do this which is why it requires 18c or higher.

 You can either start with a set of CSV strings as rows, or with a CLOB that contains multiple lines, each of which are a CSV record.
 Note that